 How long will the project last?

-The project started in May 2018 and will run for three years.
+The project started in May 2018 and will run for three and a half years.

 Who will be involved?

 In each country, we are conducting a survey with 2000 pupils across 30 schools, and interviewing 60 pupils and 15 teachers in 3 other schools.
 We will also be interviewing people who work for heritage organisations as another element of our research.